COVID-19 Guidelines for Travelling to Himachal Pradesh in 2021

 - By Road: E-Pass is no longer mandatory and Interstate transport buses resume with 50% of passenger occupancy.
 Violation of Covid guidelines like roaming without a mask will result in a fine of up to INR 5000 or even imprisonment.

-The indoor gathering should not exceed 50 people however not more than 100 people can be gathered in outdoor meetings or events.
-The tourist has to follow guidelines given by respective districts or local governing bodies.
+In Addition to the above guidelines, The tourist has to follow guidelines given by respective districts or local governing bodies.

 A birds-eye view of Himachal Pradesh